thethomasam/thethomasam/README.md

 ## Publications

-Check out my latest project on [Latent representation of single-cell transcriptomes enables algebraic operations on cellular phenotypes](https://www.biorxiv.org/content/10.1101/2022.12.28.522060v1.full.pdf) – it's a machine learning model that uses natural language processing to analyze sentiment in social media posts.
+[Latent representation of single-cell transcriptomes enables algebraic operations on cellular phenotypes](https://www.biorxiv.org/content/10.1101/2022.12.28.522060v1.full.pdf)

-In this project,

 <!---
 thethomasam/thethomasam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.